25 Creative Examples of About Us Pages

 Why?

-So that you can understand what the company values from a first browse: 100 percent in-house products.
+So that you can understand what the company values from a first browse: 100% in-house products.

 Their certificate for ecologic distinction attests to their commitment to environmental best practices.